jauninb/advanced-secure-kube-toolchain/README.md

 #### Current limitations (to be removed in the next version):
 - Key Protect service instance can not have space/blank in its name
-- Key Protect service instance can not be used for multiple instances of this toolchain
+- The same Key Protect service instance can not be used for multiple instances of this toolchain

 ---
 ### Learn more